Your shopping cart is empty.

 Light and Sound

-I have a few different types of visual art pieces I create; all of them I use my camera for the initial capture.
-In my mind, it’s a lot like painting except my brushes are made of light, and my canvas is the world.
+I have a few different visual art pieces I create; I use my camera for the initial capture.
+In my mind, it’s a lot like painting, except my brushes are made of light, and my canvas is the world.

 After capturing the photo, I decide if the digital darkroom is needed to express the idea and intent behind the piece.
 Truthfully, most of my pieces are created with the digital darkroom in mind because it’s here that I can explore each thought and dream.
 Moreover, to transform these thoughts and dreams into something tangible, I need music.